Mahkoolma: Gallery

 Part of a map of 1907 showing Dalgety as the capital of the Commonwealth of Australia.
-Mahkoolma is not shown but lies close to Bookham, which is shown in the County of Harden.
+Mahkoolma is not shown, but was south of Bookham, which is shown in the County of Harden.
 Canberra, the eventual capital, did not then exist.
 Railway lines that existed in 1907 are shown as red lines.
 (The map is from the collection of the National Library of Australia.)

 From Australian Town and Country Journal, 6 June 1906, an image taken from what is probably the work of Charles Coulter.
 The accompanying description reads, "The first illustration shows the proposed capital site at Mahkoolma, the view looking west from Mount Carroll, Barren Jack and Little Jack Mountains being shown on the left of the picture."

 From Australian Town and Country Journal, 6 June 1906, an image taken of the work of artist Charles Coulter.
 The accompanying description reads, "The second is an imaginative picture, which serves to convey an idea of the appearance of the Federal city if built at Mahkoolma.
 This view looks towards Mount Carroll, which can be seen in the centre of the picture."